JAForbes/blog/posts/hooks-and-streams.md

 Mithril's stream module is completely decoupled from Mithril itself.
 But if you'd like to use a stream library that is a bit more removed from any given framework, check out [flyd](https://github.com/paldepind/flyd).

-As for other stream libraries, xstream / Rx.JS / most.js are all great but might require a little more time to get up to speed and I personally don't know if it's worth the time investment.
+As for other stream libraries: there are many great options out there but they might require a little more time to get up to speed.
 The central reason those frameworks are more involved is because of a distinction between Subjects and Objects, which is a distinction I don't make nor find useful when doing UI programming - but that's a blog post for another day!

 Thank you so much for reading - I hope it was interesting and useful to you.